 \section{Characters of \texorpdfstring{$GL_n(\F_q)$}{Lg}}

-In this section we recall the classification of irreducible characters of $GL_n(\F_q)$ due to Green \cite{Gr1} and prove Proposition \ref{bigtechnical} concerning sums of characters over congugacy classes of fixed symmetric type.
-Our presentation borrows from \cite{DM, Gr1, M}
+In this section we recall the classification of irreducible characters of $GL_n(\F_q)$ due to Green \cite{Gr1} and prove Proposition \ref{bigtechnical} concerning sums of character values over conjugacy classes of fixed symmetric type.
+Our presentation borrows from \cite{DM, Gr1, M}.

 It is helpful to first consider the symmetric group $S_n$, which can morally be thought of as $GL_n(\F_1)$.
 The conjugacy classes $c_\mu$ are classified by partitions $\mu \in \PP_n$ determined by the disjoint cycle decomposition.
 If $\mu = (1^{r_1} 2^{r_2} ....k^{r_k})$ then the stabilizer of any representative of $c_\mu$ has order